leomuehlfeld/Styled-Printer/README.md

 ```

 ### Printer
+Make sure to have node and npm installed.
 Copy the "printer" sub-repo to your RaspberryPi via SFTP.
 You can use clients like Transmit, Cyberduck, FileZilla, etc. to do so.
 Make sure to enable Serial-Connevtivity for your RaspberryPi.
 The easiest way is, to go to your raspi-config and enable "Serial" under the Networking Options.

 ```
 $ sudo raspi-config